viniciusbertoquintino/viniciusbertoquintino/Readme.md

 ## About me 🕵🏾‍♂️

-- [x] 🎓 I'm graduating in Systems Analysis and Development.
+- [x] 🎓 Graduated in Systems Analysis and Development.
 - [x] 📫 How to reach me: viniciusbertoquintino@gmail.com
 - [x] 📫 Linkedin: https://www.linkedin.com/in/vin%C3%ADcius-berto-5b1425139/
 - [X] 🌱